-Counseling at MoveFwd is free and confidential.
+Therapy at MoveFwd is free and confidential.
 You don’t need insurance or a referral.
 Call us and we will return your call the next business day to set up a meeting.
-Our masters-level counselors might meet you at our offices, your school, your home or even a coffee shop.
+Our licensed therapists might meet you at our offices or your school.

 Asking for help can be the bravest thing to do.

 At MoveFwd, we will focus on you.
 No judgment.
 We’re here to help you solve problems, whether they’re caused by family issues, chemical use, abusive relationships, neglect, depression, anxiety or stress.